kimchi-project/ginger/docs/API.md

 * **POST**: Create a DASD Partition
         * dev_name: Name of DASD device.
-        * size: Size of the partition to be created.
+        * size: Size of the partition to be created in Megabytes.
+Must be integer type.

 ### Resource: DASD Partition